Federal Ministry of Women Affairs and Social Development

-The Federal Ministry of Women Affairs and Social Development is a part of the Federal Ministries of Nigeria that promotes the development of women and children in Nigeria.The ministry is currently headed by Imaan Sulaiman-Ibrahim.
+The Federal Ministry of Women Affairs and Social Development is a part of the Federal Ministries of Nigeria that promotes the development of women and children in Nigeria.
+The ministry is currently headed by Imaan Sulaiman-Ibrahim.

 History and background

 The Federal Ministry of Women Affairs and Social Development first originated in 1989 due to support from a United Nations Decree to focus on the development of women's issues and gender equality in developing nations.
 It was initially called the National Commission for Women until 1995, when it became the official federal Ministry that it is now, indicating progress towards the Beijing Platform of Action, a UN development project that was focused on advancing women's rights internationally.

-Originally, the organization was headed by the First Lady at the time, but according to the official Ministry's website, the then First Lady, Maryam Babangida, was unable to get to the root of long-standing, systemic gender inequality issues with her implemented programs, instead focusing on immediate relief.
+Originally, the organization was headed by the First Lady at the time, but according to the official Ministry's website, the then First Lady, Maryam Babangida, was unable to get to the root of long-standing, systemic gender inequality issues with her implemented programmes, instead focusing on immediate relief.
 A scholar who wrote about a potential issue of First Ladies' intervention in government projects in Africa, is Jibrin Ibrahim.
 In this article, Ibrahim discusses how Babangida launched the Better Life for Rural Women Programme (BLP) in 1987.
 While the BLP assured that they were making strides towards improving gender equality for rural women, some scholars and observers saw Babangida's work in the BLP as possibly self-serving, working to boost her public image.
 Additionally, Babangida stated that she was not for feminism or women's liberation, but rather wanted to promote ideals such as motherhood and wifehood.
 Currently, the Ministry is not headed by the First Lady, but by Imaan Sulaiman-Ibrahim, and the organization within the Ministry has changed to be always led by an Honourable Minister.